Courtney Avery, MPH

 I began to teach prenatal yoga by default as it coincided with my graduate studies and experiences working in birth clinics in South Africa where I caught a baby for the first time as it came into the world.
 I fell in love with teaching prenatal yoga, and eventually went on to become a birth doula.
 Assisting families through the journey of birth- before, during, and after, has shown me the miracle of what our bodies are capable of.
 I also witnessed the lack of education and even confidence around our most intimate health questions.

 I knew the importance of conventional sexual health education.
 Wear a condom, make good choices, and get tested.
 What I did not like was how disconnected sex ed can be from actually allowing and opening the conversation of how things really feel in the body.
-Do we talk about pleasure, what it means, and how to feel it in sex ed?
+Do we talk about pleasure, what it means, and the feelings behind it in sex ed?
 No.